 How Users Experience Multi-Tenant SSO

-If your environment is set up to support multi-tenant SSO, you log in to your Wavefront instance with your SSO credentials.
+If your environment is set up to support multi-tenant SSO, you log in to your service instance with your SSO credentials.
 After successful authentication, your user experience is like this:

 - If you’ve been invited to only one tenant, then you are logged in to that tenant after authentication.